 Plaza de la Constitucion, Velez-Malaga, Malaga.

 This classical style marble fountain was built in the 16th century.
-It originally sat in the Plaza de la Constitución but in 1758 it was moved (unlovingly) to its current location and pieces like the shield of Ferdinand VI were added.
+It originally sat in the Plaza de la Constitución but in 1758 it was moved (unlovingly) to its current location (just further along the road) and pieces like the shield of Ferdinand VI were added.

 Address: C. las Tiendas, 6, Vélez-Málaga, Málaga